 Minimum Age: 7, 10 during high water in May

 Ends: Cambridge, ID or if car shuttled, the take-out

 These rafting trips take you through the heart of Hells Canyon which straddles the border between Idaho and Oregon.
 You will run most of the major rapids, and travel through the deepest section of Hells Canyon.
 A 4-day trip allows you to spend one extra day enjoying the canyon, hiking and fishing.
-Transportation from Cambridge, Idaho to the river and back to Cambridge is included.
-There is also an option to have your car shuttled from Cambridge to Pittsburg Landing for an additional charge.
-We are encouraging this service to eliminate a shared shuttled back to Cambridge.
-Masks are required and the drive is about 3 hours.
+Transportation from Cambridge, Idaho to the river and back to Cambridge, arriving around 6PM is included.
+There is also an option to have your car shuttled from Cambridge to Pittsburg Landing (the take-out) for an additional charge, arriving around 2-3PM.
 Boise, ID is the closest airport to fly in and out of.

 The Day Before

 Travel to Cambridge, ID.
 As a result of the pandemic, we are creating a new normal to protect the safety, health and well being of our guests, employees and the local community.
 This means we will be doing a contactless orientation (instead of a group, face-to-face setting), but will promise to still give you our HCR personal touch for which we are known for.
 You will receive information in our email orientation packet, as well as a phone call.
 You will have a chance to answer last minute questions.
 Dinner is on your own.